20 Healthy Sandwich Recipes That Will Make You Swoon

 Grilled cheese is on a level all on its own because of all the different ways it can be made!
 This one adds in sweetness from antioxidant-rich blackberry jam with a kick from jalapenos and a crunchy saltiness from bacon.
 It’s like an explosion of all the best flavors!
 Sourdough is also a nutrient-packed pick for bread because it’s gone through a fermentation process that predigests the flour, which releases micronutrients for absorption.

 Get the recipe from Lemon Tree Welling.

 Nutrition: 659 calories, 30 g fat, 15 g saturated fat, 838 mg sodium, 67 g carbs, 2 g fiber, 23 g sugars, 29 g protein

-Lemon, edamame, and avocado isn't a combo many have heard of—but after trying out this sandwich, you'll have a whole new outlook about this trio!
-The edamame spread is not only the perfect mix of texture and flavor, it's a powerhouse in the nutrition department.
+Lemon, edamame, and avocado isn’t a combo many have heard of—but after trying out this sandwich, you’ll have a whole new outlook on this trio!
+The edamame spread is not only the perfect mix of texture and flavor, but it’s also a powerhouse in the nutrition department.
 This little soybean is a plant-based source of protein packed with fiber, iron, magnesium, and other important daily vitamins.
-Loaded onto a bread made with flax, sunflower and sesame seeds—and absolutely no additives—this one stellar sandwich.
+Loaded onto a bread made with flax, sunflower and sesame seeds—and absolutely no additives—this is one stellar sandwich.